827 Northeast Alberta Street, Portland, OR, USA

 4. Learning to manage stress through honoring and channeling your emotions rather than use food to control them.

 I have been practicing full time as a therapist since 2001 and work with adults (i.e. people who no longer live with or financially dependent upon their parents) in individual therapy.
-I specialize in the treatment of eating disorders and serve on the board of the Columbia River Eating Disorder Network.
+I specialize in the treatment of eating disorders and have served in the past as president on the CREDN board.
 I also specialize in trauma.
-Tools in my therapeutic toolbox include Acceptance and Commitment Therapy, EMDR, and Sensorimotor Psychotherapy.
+Tools in my therapeutic toolbox include Acceptance and Commitment Therapy, EMDR, Language of Emotions, and Sensorimotor Psychotherapy.